 Of important note, Whiteriver is also a town of artists.
 Whiteriver has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Whiteriver’s character.

 The people who call Whiteriver home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Whiteriver residents report their race to be Native American, followed by White.
-Important ancestries of people in Whiteriver include Irish, English, Scots-Irish, and Danish.
+Important ancestries of people in Whiteriver include Irish, Danish, Italian, and Polish.

 The most common language spoken in Whiteriver is Native American languages.
 Other important languages spoken here include English and Spanish.